 If you notice that your loved one is not going out with friends as much as they used to or if they are not going to church or participating in other activities that they used to, these are common signs that they are becoming more and more isolated at home.

 This is especially true if they live alone.

 Depression may be playing a part of that or it may be that their friends have moved away, they are unable to do the activities they used to enjoy or that it’s simply just too difficult to get out of the house.

 In the study sponsored by the AARP, researchers from the University of Michigan surveyed a group of about 2,000 Americans ages 50 to 80.
 More than a third of seniors in the poll said they felt a lack of companionship at least some of the time, and 27% said they sometimes or often felt isolated; most of the people who said they lacked companionship also felt isolated, and vice versa.
 Almost 30% said they socialized with friends, family or neighbors once a week or less.Time.com

 Whatever the issue is, if isolation is becoming a problem then moving to an ALF may help them with that.

-Living in a building with others in your same age group and participating in activities that all residents are able to participate in can help to alleviate those feelings of loneliness.
+Living in a building with others in your same age group and participating in activities and social events that all residents are able to participate in can help to alleviate those feelings of loneliness.